 The proposed interventions will not affect all environmental and social components.
 Some environmental and social components will be impacted while others will be independent of the interventions.
 Environmental and social components likely to be impacted by the project interventions are termed as Important Environmental and Social Components (IESCs).
-The IESCs under different resources likely to be impacted by the interventions along with the rationale of their selection are presented in Table 8.1 below.
+The IESCs under different resources likely to be impacted by the interventions along with the rationale of their selection are presented Table 8.1 below.

 IESCs Rationale Water Resources Ambient Noise Level The construction works, in particular, the collection and placement of earthen materials and eventual compaction along the polder periphery would require heavy excavators to move over the polder alignment.
 This may create temporary noise pollution, which might be considered as objectionable by adjacent community.
 As such, Ambient Noise Level is considered as an IEC.
-Saltwater Intrusion At the moment the polder is severely affected by surface water salinity intrusion.
-Some of the interventions proposed in Polder 28/2, i.e. repairing of sluice gates and re-sectioning of embankments would prevent the entry of tidal water inside the polder.
-For this reason, saltwater intrusion has been considered as an IEC.
-Water Security Due to khal re-excavation works, the availability as well as access of surface water in Polder 28/2 may be increased and this might facilitate the multi-purpose use of water.
+Salt water Intrusion At the moment the polder is severely affected by surface water salinity intrusion.
+Some of the interventions proposed in polder 28/1 i.e. repairing of sluice gates and re-sectioning of embankments would prevent the entry of tidal water inside the polder.
+For this reason, salt-water intrusion has been considered as an IEC.
+Water Security Due to khal re-excavation works, the availability as well as access of surface water in polder 28/1 may be increased and this might facilitate the multi- purpose use of water.
 Therefore, water security has been selected as an IEC.
+Erosion Vulnerability There is no erosion surrounding the polder 28/1.
 Drainage Congestion and Water Logging The re-excavation works in the khals may improve the drainage status of the area, and diminish the risk of emergence of water logging problems at some portions of the polder.
-Therefore, drainage congestion and water logging has been considered as another IEC Land Resources Soil Salinity Soil salinity increases with the intrusion of saline water in the polder area.
+Therefore, drainage congestion and water logging has been considered as another IEC.
+Tidal Flooding There is no tidal flooding in polder 28/1.
+Land Resources Soil Salinity Soil salinity increases with the intrusion of saline water in the polder area.
 The proposed interventions (construction of retired embankment and re-excavation of khals) are expected to check the intrusion of saline water which in turn would help in the reduction of soil salinity.
 Soil salinity has, therefore, been selected as an IEC.
 Agriculture land use It is expected that the present land use might be changed due to implementation of the polder for the change of hydrologic regime inside the polder area.
 Farmers of the polder area are expected to feel encouraged to cultivate more crops in changing situation.
-Because of this reason, land use has been considered as one of the IEC.
-Agriculture Resou Cropping pattern and intensity The proposed interventions will change the hydrologic regime inside polder 28/2, which may encourage the farmers to change their cropping patterns and may use for more HYV.
-This may increase the cropping intensity in consideration of cropping pattern and intensity has been selected as an IEC.
-Crop production Agricultural crop production is expected to be increased for the improvement of drainage system due to the re-sectioning of embankment, re-excavation of khals, repairing of drainage/flushing sluices and irrigation inlets.
-The re-excavation of khals would help to drained out excess water from the crop fields.
-The excess rain water inside the polder area would be drained out through drainage/flushing sluices that might help to cultivate the HYVs rice and other crops.
-Moreover, the surface water might be available in the re-excavated khals which would be used as irrigation purpose.
-This situation would be favorable for enhanced crop production.
-As such crop production has been selected as an IEC.
-Crop damage Crops are presently damaged in the polder area due to drainage congestion in the pre- monsoon and rainy season, drainage congestion, partial salinity, drought, etc. which are expected to be checked due to implementations of the proposed interventions.
-Reduction in crop damage would be reflected in aerial extent as well as increased yield per hectare contributing to increase in crop production in consideration of which crop damage has been selected as an IEC.
+Because of this reason, land use has been considered as one of the IECs.
+Agriculture Resource es Boro- Fish-Fish (75%) with dike vegetable Current cropping Boro - Fallow - T.Aman (10%) pattern Vegetable- Vegetable (5%) Potato - Vegetable- Vegetable (5%)